Sustainable Lifestyles and Environmental Awareness

 Water Stewardship: Conservation and Quality

-Learners build their understanding of Irish biodiversity, take practical actions for pollinators in whatever space they have, and develop a simple, sustainable nature-connection routine that supports their wellbeing.
+Learners get to grips with the state of Irish biodiversity, take pollinator-friendly actions in whatever outdoor space they have, and build a small, sustainable nature-connection routine into their week.

 Biodiversity and Ecosystem Health